Original Replication Report#

 • If this is a CA, choose a recommendation in the MCRecommendationV2 field.

-15. Commit and push all changes to the repository.
-Advance the JIRA ticket to “Pre-approved.”
+15. Advance the JIRA ticket to “Pre-approved.”
 The pre-approval is now complete!

 Note